paulhibbitts/DLC-Help/pages/03.wordpress/01.block-editor/05.Old Posts/docs.md

 child_type: docs
 ---

 Your old content will not disappear!
-However, the experience is a little bid different.
+However, the experience is a little bit different.
 The block editor will put all the old content into a single **Classic Block**.
 The Classic block is basically the old TinyMCE editor, but embedded inside the new editor.

 ![](oldpost.PNG)